Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

-The authors of~\cite{Stuebing2010-verifying} and~\cite{Jaeger2011-novel} take a different approach: they verify transmitted \acp{CAM} by analyzing the sequence of messages to find the trajectory of each vehicle.
+The authors of~\cite{Stuebing2010-verifying} and~\cite{Jaeger2011-novel} verify transmitted \acp{CAM} by analyzing the sequence of messages to find the trajectory of each vehicle.
 By tracking a vehicle using a Kalman filter, they can verify the location contained within each \ac{CAM}, thereby allowing the detection and correction of falsified data in \acp{CAM}.
-This works, because the Kalman filter allows the accurate prediction of movement even under the influence of errors.
+This works, because the Kalman filter allows the accurate prediction of movement even under the influence of errors (e.g., they are also used to correct errors in GPS measurements).
 As a result, the Kalman filter allows vehicles to locally link pseudonyms with high probability, and features adjustment for errors and new vehicles.
 By defeating pseudonyms in this way, vehicles can check that vehicles are transmitting valid messages.
 Their scheme explicitly does not distinguish between malicious and faulty nodes, instead aiming to detect any misbehavior.
-This work has been exploited by more recent work to verify message sequences and illustrates the trade-off between security and privacy.
 We note that the existence of Kalman filters does not imply that privacy is void -- the Kalman filter only provides accurate estimates when actually following a vehicle (similar to physically following it by driving behind it).

-Building on this work,~\cite{Stuebing2011-two-stage} proposes a second stage in the verification process.
-This verification process will support the Kalman filters in situations where they are less effective, such as lane changes and other special maneuvers.
-After computing the plausibility of a \ac{CAM} according to the Kalman filter associated with the sender, they propose a scheme that probabilistically recognizes the maneuvers of a vehicle.
-This detection is performed using hidden Markov models.
+The scheme was later extended~\cite{Stuebing2011-two-stage} to deal with situations where Kalman filter accuracy is poor, such as lane changes and other special maneuvers.
+After computing the plausibility of a \ac{CAM} according to the Kalman filter associated with the sender, they propose a scheme that probabilistically recognizes the maneuvers of a vehicle using hidden Markov models.
 A hidden Markov model is trained for each maneuver, classified by the Baum-Welch algorithm, allowing the state of the hidden Markov model to represent the different steps in the maneuver.
 The information used for these models is then used to update the Kalman filters where necessary.
 This entire process is shown in detail in Figure~\ref{fig:stuebing}.